« View All Posts

 You also want to work for a stable carrier with some longevity.
 If you get your driving experience with a tiny, unstable carrier that closes down within its first year of business, future trucking companies can’t verify your experience.
 If that’s the only experience you have, you may have to start back at square one and get a few months of lower-paying experience.

-Making a mistake in choosing your first carrier can set you backward in a big way and you can end up jumping from unstable carrier to unstable carrier.
+Making a mistake in choosing your first carrier can set you backward in a big way.

 If you can keep yourself accident-free in your first six months as a driver, you increase your chances of being hired by a carrier that’ll pay you a premium rate.
 You have the opportunity to double your pay because you’ve proved to companies you’re safety-minded.